Piet Akkermans

-Petrus Wilhelmus Catharina "Piet" Akkermans (1942, Oosterhout - 17 June 2002, Bruges) was a Dutch classical scholar and academic administrator.
+Petrus Wilhelmus Catharina "Piet" Akkermans (20 December 1942 – 17 June 2002) was a Dutch classical scholar and academic administrator.

 Akkermans was rector of the Erasmus University in Rotterdam from 1993 to 2001 and rector of the College of Europe for one year, until his death in 2002.
 He died of a heart attack while in a meeting at the College in Garenmarkt.

 Biography

 After graduating from Gymnasium-A at the Onze Lieve Vrouwelyceum in Breda in 1961, Akkermans obtained a doctoral degree in Greek and Latin language and literature at the Catholic University of Nijmegen.
 He became a teacher of classical languages in Rotterdam and simultaneously studied law at the Erasmus University in Rotterdam.
 He obtained his doctorate at Utrecht University with the thesis The human right on education and the Dutch Constitution.